Azasakhe/Netflix/Login-with-Authentication-key.md

 <details>
 <summary><b>For Linux</b><sup> [click to expand]</sup></summary>
 <p>
-Not available yet - need developer
+Not available yet

+WIP - I am building an script

 For those who want to help me and other users and if you have experience in development in my repository there is the source code, it can be used to make a porting of the software to others operative systems.